 Parents are strongly encouraged to get to know the student caregivers.
-A caregiver photo board or book is provided to help parents get acquainted with names and faces.
+A caregiver photo board is provided to help parents get acquainted with names and faces.
 Various social events are planned throughout the year to invite parent-caregiver interactions.
-Student caregivers are very important in the lives of IDP babies and enjoy building relationships with IDP parents.
+Student caregivers are very important in the lives of the IDP babies and they enjoy building relationships with IDP parents.

 Each child has a daily information chart that is posted on the bulletin board near the potty room.
 These charts list food, naps, and diapering for the day.
 Parents are invited to record relevant information about their child’s night or morning and to read their child's chart daily.
 An additional category provides space for caregivers to list a favorite activity, a new food, or a book that the child read.

-Every afternoon at 5:00 we have circle time, a time when all children are invited to join together for singing, finger play, puppets, stories, etc. Together time is child-directed; particular songs and activities are chosen by the children and the length of together time varies, depending on the children's interest.
+Every morning at 10:00 we have circle time, a time when all children are invited to join together for singing, finger play, puppets, stories, etc. Together time is child-directed; particular songs and activities are chosen by the children and the length of together time varies, depending on the children's interest.